 At kindergarten your child will develop their independence, confidence, social and emotional skills.
 Like schools, kindergartens have a curriculum or learning framework which is designed to help children learn and develop.

-When applying for kindergarten, you may select three kindergartens that you would like your child to attend, and put these in order of preference.
+You may select three kindergartens that you would like your child to attend and put these in your order of preference.

 Funded kindergarten programs are also offered in long day care (child care) settings.
 These are known as integrated kindergarten programs.
-Integrated kindergarten lets children access education and care in one setting until they attend school.
 The programs are led by degree-qualified teachers.

-This option is available to families who require childcare and also want access to a kindergarten program.
+This option is available to families who require child care and who would like access to a kindergarten program.

 Fees for integrated kindergarten programs may be different at each centre.
 You will need to contact each centre directly to discuss.